MicrosoftDocs/appcenter-docs/docs/distribution/codepush/index.md

  > [!NOTE]
  > On macOS and Linux, you may need to prefix this command with `sudo`

- After successfuly installing the App Center CLI, please run the `appcenter login` command in order to use the CLI's functionaltiy.
+ After successfuly installing the App Center CLI, please run the `appcenter login` command in order to use the CLI's functionality.

 ## 2. CodePush-ify your app